yu-jiang/blog/findopsolutionsllc/content/about.md

 Findop Solutions LLC provides technical consulting services on

 * Simulink/Simscape modeling and model-based-design
-* Applications of control theory, optimization, and data sciences to practical systems
+* Identifying the right math from control theory, optimization, and/or data sciences for specific engineering applications
 * Prototyping control algorithms
 (e.g., PID, LQR, Adaptive, Robust, Learning-based) for various applications (e.g., ACC, steering control)
-* Reviewing planning and control architecture, strategies, and algorithms
+* Reviewing planning and control architecture and algorithms design
 * Literature review / patent research on autonomous driving and robotics related inventions

 (Note that due to my current engagement with ClearMotion, I will not be able to work on things related to **active vehicle suspension systems**)